16-09-02 -- Summary Of Essay Nine Part Two:

-No wonder then that Dialectical Marxism is to success what religion is to peace on earth.
+Small wonder then that Dialectical Marxism is to success what religion is to peace on earth.

-The Dialectal Magus
+The Dialectical Magus

-Figure Two: Gerry Healy Receives The Word --,
+Figure Two: Gerry Healy Receives The Word --

 Or Is It Bob Avakian?

-Witness the inordinate respect and semi-religious awe shown toward the dialectical meanderings of Mao or Stalin.
-And few will need reminding of the cult of Kim-II-sung, Kim-Jong-iI (and now Kim Jong Un), or Enver Hoxha -- the obsequious adulation heaped on comrade Healy (by prominent members of the old WRP even to this day), and Marlene Dixon of the DWP.
-Witness, too, the wholly un-merited worship of that towering mediocrity, Bob Avakian.
+Witness the inordinate and quasi-religious reverence shown toward the dialectical ramblings of Mao and Stalin.
+Few will need reminding of the cult of Kim-II-sung, Kim-Jong-iI (and now Kim Jong Un), or Enver Hoxha.
+Or, indeed, the thoroughly obsequious praise heaped on Gerry Healy -- Blessed Be His Name -- by prominent members of the now defunct WRP; or even the nauseating adulation lavished on Marlene Dixon of the DWP.
+Witness, too, the wholly un-merited hero worship of that towering mediocrity, Bob Avakian.

 As Marx himself inadvertently admitted: